pink88/Tuiss2HA/README.md

 2. Restart Home Assistant if required
 3. Click Settings
 4. Click Integration
-5. Click te + icon
+5. Click the + icon
 6. Select Tuiss SmartView from the dropdown
 7. Enter the MAC address from the tag including in your blind, or written within the top bracket of the blind, close to where the battery is plugged in
 8. Give the blind a name